freethenation/JSUnify/README.md

 });
 ```

-The above code creates a knowlage base containing three facts.
+The above code creates a knowledge base containing three facts.
 The first and last line in the example will be explained later.
-So how do we use this knowlage base?
+So how do we use this knowledge base?
 We query it like so!

 ```javascript
 if (knowlagebase.query($jsunify(man("frank")))) {